ibm-cloud-docs/satellite/default-link-endpoints.md

 ## Default link endpoints for CoreOS enabled locations
 {: #rhcos-default-endpoints}

-Default endpoints are created for your location's control plane cluster and for any other {{site.data.keyword.satelliteshort}}-enabled services that you run in your location.
-These endpoints are accessible only from within the {{site.data.keyword.cloud_notm}} private network.
+Default endpoints are created for your location control plane and {{site.data.keyword.satelliteshort}}-enabled services, accessible only from the {{site.data.keyword.cloud_notm}} private network.
 {: shortdesc}

 The following table describes the Link endpoints that are automatically created in your Red Hat CoreOS enabled location.